Memurray/CS371/README.md

 Right now it will read 100 packets and save all of them by flow id.

-Using dictionary structure each flow idea has a value.
+Using dictionary structure each flow id has a value.

 that value right now is just a counter for number of times that flow has been observed.